srp33/ExpressionAble/README.md

 `pip install expressionable`

 ## Basic Use
 After installing, import the ExpressionAble class with `from expressionable import ExpressionAble`.
-A ShapeShifter object represents the file to be transformed.
+An ExpressionAble object represents the file to be transformed.
 It is then transformed using the `export_filter_results` method.
 Here is a simple example of file called `input_file.tsv` being transformed into an HDF5 file called `output_file.h5`, while filtering the data on sex and age: